mikarant/ozo/run_ozo.md

 2. Go to the local directory where you want to put the program

-3. Write to the command line:
+3. To get the last version (last commit) of the OZO, write to the command line:

         wget https://bitbucket.org/mikarant/ozo/get/master.tar.gz